Led by Dr Paul Humphries

 Initial research has already identified where some 100 or so trophy Murray Cod could be in the Basin.
 Matt will build on that knowledge with a citizen science aspect of his research.
-In addition, Matt plans to collect information from and about the Cod, which includes samples for DNA, 3D scans and as much information as possible about the size, when it was caught, who caught it, where it was caught and what people think about it being a trophy.
+In addition, Matt plans to collect information from and about the Cod, which includes samples of DNA, 3D scans and as much information as possible about the size, when it was caught, who caught it, where it was caught and what people think about it being a trophy.

 Once the data about the Cod has been collected, Matt will be correlating it with other information i.e. water quality to come up with some trends on how Murray cod are travelling in the Murray-Darling Basin.

 The Fish Ecology Collaborative Research Unit (FECRU) aims to foster rigorous science in freshwater fish ecology in Australia, and more specifically the Murray-Darling Basin.

 It is establishing partnerships with government natural resource agencies interested in the management, conservation or restoration of fish populations and the ecosystems they occupy and other research centres such as the Murray Darling Freshwater Research Centre.

 Its objectives are to: